 And when something is complicated for a bank or any other financial entity, you can be sure that running that system can be quite costly.
 Not only is the technology behind e-cheques that complicated the processing agreements between the company and the bank that will be issuing the electronic cheque can be pretty complicated – which is another reason why a lot of bookies have quit offering this payment option.

-You can say that e-Cheques are just as safe as any electronic transaction.
+You can say that e-cheques are just as safe as any electronic transaction.
 The encryption technology has greatly improved since the days of electronic fund transfers.
-Regulation E also protects customer, where banks are required revoke payments made within 60 days of the transaction date if a customer deems a transaction to be fraudulent.
+Regulations also protects customer, where banks are required revoke payments made within 60 days of the transaction date if a customer deems a transaction to be fraudulent.

 But that has not stopped the cheques from bouncing.
-Couple that with the complex and expensive system that goes with e-cheques, then sports books have opted for a simpler methods to process customer payments.
+Couple that with the complex and expensive system that goes with e-cheques, then sportsbooks have opted for a simpler method to process customer payments.